Particular/docs.particular.net/transports/msmq/distributor/deploying-to-a-cluster.md

 redirects:
  - nservicebus/scalability-and-ha/deploying-to-a-windows-failover-cluster
  - nservicebus/msmq/distributor/deploying-to-a-cluster
-reviewed: 2017-05-18
+reviewed: 2017-11-15
 ---

 Distributors are a single-point-of-failure if deployed to just a single machine.
 Make them highly available on a Windows Failover Cluster to avoid this.

+Note: When using virtualization then usually the virtualization host itself can offer high availability as well as data redundancy.
+Windows Failover clustering might not be required, especially if the chosen virtualization layer supports live server migration.

 The following procedure is a high-level guide on how to deploy distributors onto a Microsoft Windows Failover cluster.

+NOTE: It is NOT required to use the distributor to achieve high-availability.
+A regular endpoint can also be deployed on a Windows Failover cluster.

  * This procedure assumes that the MSMQ transport uses distributed transactions (default).
-If running with SendsAtomicWithReceive all steps related to the Distributed Transaction Coordinator (MSDTC) can be skipped.
+When using **SendsAtomicWithReceive** mode, then all steps related to the Distributed Transaction Coordinator (MSDTC) can be skipped.
  * This procedure assumes only a single cluster group, meaning MSMQ and MSDTC are installed once on a cluster node.
-This results in both MSMQ and MSDTC will be active on the same node for improved performance and that it can never happen that MSMQ is active on node A and MSDTC is active on node B.
+This results in both MSMQ and MSDTC being active on the same node for improved performance, i.e. it allows to avoid a situation when MSMQ is active on node A and MSDTC is active on node B which would result in one additional network hop inside a distributor transaction.

 ## Windows Failover Cluster setup for distributors